United States v. City of New York

 The Plaintiff in this case is the United States of America.
 The Department of Justice, on behalf of the United States, is authorized to bring suit to enforce Title VII of the Civil Rights Act of 1964, as amended, 42 U.S.C. § 2000e, et seq. (“Title VII”), against state and local government employers.

-The Vulcan Society and seven individual firefighter applicants, Roger Gregg, Marcus Haywood, Candido Nuñez, Jamel Nicholson, Rusebell Wilson, Kevin Walker, and Kevin Simpkins are Plaintiffs-Intervenors in this action.
-The Vulcan Society is an organization of black firefighters in the Fire Department of the City of New York (“FDNY”).
-The Vulcan Society and the individual firefighter applicants (referred to here collectively as the “Plaintiffs-Intervenors”) intervened on behalf of themselves and all black applicants for the position of entry-level firefighter who were harmed by the employment practices challenged in this lawsuit.
+The Vulcan Society and seven individual firefighter applicants, Roger Gregg, Marcus Haywood, Candido Nuñez, Jamel Nicholson, Rusebell Wilson, Kevin Walker, and Kevin Simpkins, are Plaintiffs-Intervenors in this action.
+The Vulcan Society is an organization of black firefighters in the New York City Fire Department ("FDNY").
+The Vulcan Society and the individual firefighter applicants (referred to here collectively as the "Plaintiffs-Intervenors") intervened on behalf of themselves and all black applicants for the position of entry-level firefighter who were harmed by the employment practices challenged in this lawsuit.